One Enzyme That Destroys Candida

-A fast and simple way to address all 4 Steps to Healing is Donna’s newly formulated Digestive Care Multi, with ingredients to improve elimination, cleanse the liver, boost energy and immunity, balance hormones, detoxify heavy metals and radiation, heal the gut lining, and restore proper flora balance to the inner ecosystem.
+A fast and simple way to address all 4 Steps to Healing is by using Donna’s specially formulated Digestive Care Multi, with ingredients to improve elimination, cleanse the liver, boost energy and immunity, balance hormones, detoxify heavy metals and radiation, heal the gut lining, and restore proper flora balance to the inner ecosystem.

 What To Remember Most About This Article:

 Candida is a fungus naturally found in the human body – in the mouth, digestive tract, and birth canal.
 However, it’s easy for Candida to overgrow when the body is under physical, mental, or emotional stress.

 Candida can assume a number of forms and may be protected in sticky biofilm that shields it from the immune system.
 To attack Candida, it’s important to control overgrowth in the mouth, gut, and birth canal by tearing down biofilm and destroying Candida cell walls.

 - Using enzymes like hemicellulase to destroy Candida cell walls.

 - Restoring balance to the inner ecosystem with specific strains of bifidobacterium and beneficial yeast, such as saccharomyces boulardii, found in the Digestive Care Multi.